esl/amoc/README.md

 amoc_dist:do(my_scenario, 1, 100, Opts).
 ```

-Start `my_scenario` spawning 100 amoc users whith id's from range (1,100) inclusive.
+Start `my_scenario` spawning 100 amoc users with IDs from range (1,100) inclusive.
-In this case sessions are going to be distribute across all nodes except master.
+In this case sessions are going to be distributed across all nodes except master.
-At this moment users are ditributed in round-robin fashion - user1 goes to slave1,
+At this moment users are distributed in round-robin fashion - user1 goes to slave1,
-user2 goes slave2, ...., user 9 goes to slave9, user10 goes to slave1 etc.
+user2 goes to slave2, ...., user10 goes to slave10, user11 goes to slave1 etc
+(with the assumption that there are 10 slave nodes configured).
 We are planning to make the strategy configurable.

-where Opts:
+Opts may contain:

 * {nodes, Nodes} - list of nodes on which scenario should be started, by default all available slaves
 * {comment, String} - comment displayed used in the graphite annotations